Scorecards as code

 ## Setting up Scorecards as code

-### Step 1: Configure GitOps editing for Scorecards
+### Step 1: Configuring GitOps editing for Scorecards

-2. Toggle **on** the **Enable GitOps for Scorecard editing** option.
+5. Toggle on **Enable GitOps for Scorecard editing**.

 **When GitOps for Scorecard editing is enabled**:

-* You will still be able to create and delete Scorecards via the Cortex UI.
+* You can still create and delete Scorecards in the UI.

-You can also [configure an allowlist](https://docs.cortex.io/configure/settings/gitops-settings#gitops-scorecard-settings) to determine which repositories you import Scorecards from.
+You can also [configure an allowlist](/configure/settings/gitops-settings.md#gitops-scorecard-settings) to control which repositories Cortex imports Scorecards from.

-### Step 2: Add Scorecards to your Git repository
+### Step 2: Adding Scorecards to your Git repository

-You can create a Scorecard in the Cortex UI then [convert it to a YAML file](#convert-an-existing-scorecard-to-code), or you can create a Scorecard from scratch.
-See an [example Scorecard YAML file](#example-scorecard-yaml-file) below.
+You can build a Scorecard in the Cortex UI and [convert it to a YAML](#convert-an-existing-scorecard-to-code), or write the YAML from scratch.
+See [the example](#example-scorecard-yaml-file) below.

 For example, a simple repository might have the following structure: